JulioJu/medicalCentre/README.md

     rules)
 * ~~TODO: see under subtitle "Debugger" above.~~
 * In patient.schema.ts and patient.model.ts, change \_birthday to type Date.
+* Maybe post an issue in https://github.com/parshap/check-node-version/.
+    This plugin is totally buggy with es6 keyword import and my TypeScript configuration.
+    I've used a safer and more correct solution in the file server.ts.
+* See section Patches above.
+* Post a PR in project mongoose.
+In file \*.d.ts Model.findById* havn't option rawResult in its option.

 # MongoDB
 * See also http://mongodb.github.io/node-mongodb-native/2.2/tutorials/crud/